ap-actual/vor-nav/README.md

 ### VOR Measurement Model
 <img width="960" height="720" alt="VOR Measurement Model (1)" src="https://github.com/user-attachments/assets/5a6ed984-e55c-466d-9215-f78262b91298" />
+> Link to draw file: https://docs.google.com/drawings/d/16Xxh9EqZsI2CmBNIY7Cf3i_a1hbbCS4FhxrkBuhYRwA/edit?usp=sharing

 ## The Extended Kalman Filter

-> Link to draw file: https://docs.google.com/drawings/d/16Xxh9EqZsI2CmBNIY7Cf3i_a1hbbCS4FhxrkBuhYRwA/edit?usp=sharing
+An Extended Kalman Filter (EKF) was selected to fuse the generated IMU and VOR measurements into a final state estimate.
+An EKF was chosen as the relationship between the measurements

 ## References